 If your intake process still depends on clipboards, emailed forms, or manual note-taking, the bottleneck isn't your team.
 It's the system.

-Stop Chasing Missing Details.
-Start Closing on the First Call.
+Stop Chasing Missing Details And Start Closing on the First Call.

-Welco collects complete intake data during every phone call — contact details, service requirements, qualifying questions, and project specifics — captured automatically while the caller is engaged and ready to share.
-Your team gets organized, actionable profiles instead of sticky notes and half-filled voicemails.
+Welco collects complete intake data during every phone call and captured automatically while the caller is engaged and ready to share with your team.
+Gets organized, actionable profiles instead of sticky notes and half-filled voicemails.

 Most businesses configure their first intake form scenario in under 15 minutes.
 You write a scenario description, add your questions, select field types, and set the next action — no coding or developer support needed.
 Once it's live, Welco can start collecting intake data on calls that same day.